RazrFalcon/svgcleaner/README.md

  - [ ] Simplify paths.
 Something like Inkscape's 'Simplify', but lossless.
        Have no idea how to make it.
 Hints [here](https://pomax.github.io/bezierinfo/#bsplines).
  - [ ] Remove elements covered by other elements.
+ - [ ] Apply transforms to paths.
+Disabled by default, because it usually increase the file size.
+ - [ ] Replace groups with `use`.
+ - [ ] Detect equal subpaths and replace them with `use`.
+ - [ ] Implement gradients processing as a single unit.
+ - [ ] Remove elements outside the viewbox.
+Very expensive and mostly useless.
  - [ ] Test not only against webkit.
  - [ ] Unix pipes.